 Most of us have sprained an ankle before, and are happy to use rest, ice and some ibuprofen to let it heal.
-But some ankle injuries are more severe or don’t heal properly and require surgery.
+But some ankle injuries are more severe or don’t heal properly and can require surgery.

 Chronic Ankle Sprains or Instability

 At OrthoNebraska, our physicians believe taking each patient’s needs into account is important when designing a treatment plan.
-Whether you are concerned about surgery or just want a proper diagnosis, please feel free to call (402) 637-0800 for an appointment.
+Whether you are concerned about surgery or just want a proper diagnosis, please feel free to call (402) 609-3000 for an appointment.